Norman Maclean: Murder of Paul MacLean

-Only Norman Maclean accompanied his brother's casket on an overnight train trip from Chicago to Montana.
+Maclean accompanied his brother's casket, alone, on an overnight train trip from Chicago to Montana.
 After the funeral, Maclean spent several weeks of compassionate leave with his parents at their family's cabin at Seeley Lake.

-Rev. Maclean was understandingly very skeptical of the Chicago Police Department's official explanation for his son's murder.
-During the compassionate leave, he asked Norman, "Do you think it was just a stick-up and foolishly he tried to fight his way out?
+Maclean's father was skeptical of the official explanation for his son's murder and asked Maclean, "Do you think it was just a stick-up and foolishly he tried to fight his way out?
 You know what I mean -- that it wasn't connected to anything in his past?"
-Norman replied that the Chicago Police Department didn't know and that neither did he.

-Norman Maclean later wrote that their father aged rapidly following Paul's murder and that, "Like many Scottish ministers before him, he had to derive what comfort he could from the faith that his son had died fighting."

-A few years later, Rev. Maclean brought up his older son's fondness for writing nonfiction and advised, "After you have finished your true stories sometime, why don't you make up a story and the people to go with it?
+Maclean replied that the Chicago Police Department didn't know and that neither did he.
+Maclean later wrote that his father aged rapidly following Paul's murder and that, "Like many Scottish ministers before him, he had to derive what comfort he could from the faith that his son had died fighting."
+A few years later, before his death in 1941, Maclean's father brought up Maclean's fondness for writing nonfiction and advised, "After you have finished your true stories sometime, why don't you make up a story and the people to go with it?
 Only then will you understand what happened and why.
 It is those we live with and love and should know who elude us."

-During visits to the cabin at Seeley Lake in later years, journalist John Norman Maclean would often hear his father calling out over the lake in the evenings, "Paul!
+During visits to the cabin at Seeley Lake in later years, his son often heard Maclean calling out over the lake in the evenings, "Paul!
 Paul!"